KingPossum/Grabbit/README.md

 ![Screenshot](https://i.imgur.com/ArvmJpv.png "OwO *notices your cursor* what's this~?")
 # HOW TO INSTALL,
-**If you have Python installed:** Download repo, run Installer.py to build the executable from Grabbbit!.pyw, download [Dependencies]
+**If you have Python installed:** Download repo, run Installer.py to build the executable from Grabbbit!.pyw, download both [Dependencies](#dependencies) to the same folder as Grabbit!.exe
 **Without Python:** Download Grabbit!.exe [here], and download dependencies from blow.
 A
 # HOW TO USE
 SDSDASDGASDGSADF